learn-co-students/DC-WEB-111620-Code-Challenges/README.md

 Create and checkout a new branch using your first and last name: `git checkout -b bartelby-cumberbuttons`

-Make an empty commit with the following command: `git commit --allow-empty -m "Hi there"`

 Push your branch: `git push origin bartelby-cumberbuttons`

 Your instructor will confirm that your branch was pushed successfully.
 Once all branches appear, your instructor will ask you to start work on the challenge.